-Assessment method Requirements ISO 4628-2 Blistering 0(S0) (assessed without delay) ISO 4628-3 Rusting Ri0 (assessed without delay) ISO 4628-4 Cracking 0(S0) (assessed without delay) ISO 4628-5 Flaking 0(S0) (assessed without delay)
+Assessment method Requirements

+ISO 4628-2 Blistering 0(S0) (assessed without delay)

+ISO 4628-3 Rusting Ri0 (assessed without delay)

+ISO 4628-4 Cracking 0(S0) (assessed without delay)

+ISO 4628-5 Flaking 0(S0) (assessed without delay)

-2.5.1.6.1 Scratching:
+2.5.1.6.1 Scratching.

 An engraving machine is recommended for use to get reproducible results.
-Where it is impracticable, the device for scratching shall correspond to the description in $\frac{4.1.1}{1.0}$ , ISO 2409:1992 (a single-bladed cutting tool).
+Where it is impracticable, the device for scratching shall correspond to the description of a single-bladed cutting tool in accordance with the requirements of ISO 2409:2013.
 The scratch may be horizontal, vertical or diagonal.
 It shall be at least 50 mm long, besides it shall be at least 20 mm away from each edge and shall extend to the very surface of the metal at any point of its length.